-Also, the learning information can move from the part of the brain responsible for the long-term memory to the one that’s all about long-term memory.
+Also, the learning information can move from the part of the brain responsible with the short-term memory to the one that’s all about long-term memory.
 That’s your target as a teacher: the long-term memory.

 The information you want your trainees to learn will be processed by their brains and if everything goes according to plan, it will eventually get in their long-term memory.

 Things that can get in the way of learning

 But not everything goes according to plan, and there are plenty of factors that can negatively influence the information processing.

 For example, if the concepts you include in a training course are complex and difficult, trainees may not catch all information thoroughly from the first try and much of it will get lost long before it could reach their short-term memory.

 What’s more, if trainees are enrolled in your course just because they have to and they don’t consider your learning materials meaningful and/or aligned with their own learning objectives, they won’t pay much attention to anything you want to teach.
 Needless to say, their long-term memory won’t be bothered.

 Another aspect that can hinder the learning process is a low quality representation of the new information that has to be learned.
 This is all about how well the new information connects with the already available knowledge of the learner.
 The more connections between new and already processed information, the easier the learning process and the faster the new information joins the long-term memory.